 The relationship between anthropometric indices and dietary habits with MetS in elderly individuals is a critical area of research due to the rising prevalence of MetS in aging populations.
-Understanding this relationship can provide valuable insights into effective prevention and management strategies for disorders. metabolic The elderly population was selected as the study subject because aging has been reported as a significant risk factor for MetS, as metabolic function and insulin regulation deteriorate with age [20].
-The progression of aging contributes to reduced insulin sensitivity. increased visceral fat accumulation, and chronic inflammation, all leading to MetS [20].
+Understanding this relationship provide valuable insights into effective prevention and management strategies for disorders. metabolic The elderly population was selected as the study subject because aging has been reported as a significant risk factor for MetS, as metabolic function and insulin regulation deteriorate with age [20].
+The progression of aging contributes to reduced insulin sensitivity, increased visceral accumulation, and chronic inflammation, all of which lead to MetS [20].